“I can’t let you leave here. The evil in you may return in another form.”

 And then it’s back to the Old House for a spirited family argument between Joshua, Naomi, Abigail and Jeremiah, about what they’re going to do with this strange young woman who appears to believe that she’s Sarah’s governess.

 This is the first time we see Joshua.
 They’re introducing new characters in every scene today, and immediately putting them into the middle of a family conflict.
-I could go on quoting and saying “That’s amazing,” but at a certain point you might as well go and watch the episode on Hulu.
+I could go on quoting and saying “That’s amazing,” but at a certain point you might as well go and watch the episode.
 This is one of those days when they get everything right, except for Joshua, who apparently dresses to the left.
 Still, as long as he’s happy.